sporniket/sporniket-workstation/README.md

 ## 1. What is **Sporniket workstation setup**, and when to use it ?
 **Sporniket workstation setup** is a collection of debian packages to build and install to get a typical ubuntu workstation for myself : various software stacks (ide, java, ...), extra configurations (git, scripts, ...).

-An additionnal script would be help when starting from a fresh install of the OS.
+An additionnal script would help when starting from a fresh install of the OS.

 The interest of bothering to make a debian package is to take care of the uninstall process, i.e. cleaning afterwards.